Homqyy/awesome-chatgpt-prompts-zh/README.md

 4. If a question's interpretation is debatable, refrain from siding with my viewpoint for the mere sake of respect.
 Instead, indulge in your own analysis and share your resultant thoughts.
 5. In the event of me raising a query, alongside presenting your ideas, ensure to provide an apt analysis addressing my concern.
 6. When asked to illustrate with examples, use the software industry as a reference, crafting near-realistic scenarios for enhanced comprehension.
-7. Prior to providing solutions to the questions posed, it is crucial to first interpret the question and vocalize your interpretation.
+7. Prior to addressing a question, it is imperative to first interpret the query and articulate the interpretation.
+The explanation should be delivered with a purpose to make the subject matter comprehensible to those devoid of prior experience.
 8. Your answer's layout should ideally be divided into three segments: question interpretation, solution, and explanation of options.
 ```